Afford-X: Generalizable and Slim Affordance Reasoning for Task-oriented Manipulation: Experiment

-We evaluate \affordanceModelName{}'s potential as an alternative to \acp{llm} in robotic deployments through extensive testing in simulated 3D environments with textured object meshes, as described in \cref{sec:inscene}.
-Our evaluation compares baseline methods trained on \affordanceDatasetName{} and \affordanceDatasetNamelvis{} against three categories of \ac{llm}-based pipelines: (i) Detect before Reasoning (row (a) and (b)), where object detection precedes \ac{llm} processing; (ii) Reason before Detection (rows (c)-(e)), where \ac{llm} identifies candidate objects before guided detection; and (iii) Simultaneous Perception and Reasoning (rows (f)-(h)), where the model jointly processes task and image for direct bounding box output.
+We evaluate \affordanceModelName{}'s potential as an alternative to \ac{llm}/\ac{mllm}-based pipelines in robotic deployments through extensive testing in simulated 3D environments with textured object meshes, as described in \cref{sec:inscene}.
+Our evaluation compares baseline methods trained on \affordanceDatasetName{} and \affordanceDatasetNamelvis{} against three categories of \ac{llm}/\ac{mllm}-based pipelines: (i) Detect before Reasoning ({rows} (a) and (b)), where object detection precedes \ac{llm} processing; (ii) Reason before Detection (rows (c)-(e)), where an \ac{llm} or \ac{mllm} identifies {task-relevant candidate nouns or object categories before localization with OpenSeeD}; and (iii) Simultaneous Perception and Reasoning ({row (f)}), where an \ac{mllm} jointly processes the task and image for direct bounding box output.
+Additional comparisons with \ac{mllm}-based pipelines are provided in~\cref{appendix:mllm_comparison}.

 Our experimental framework encompasses 50 tasks (30 seen, 20 unseen) in simulated environments, with each task evaluated across 10 images containing three candidate objects---one capable of affording the task and two non-affording objects randomly selected from the candidate pool.
 Success criteria require bounding box predictions to achieve mIoU above 0.5, as shown in \cref{fig:combined_metrics}, where the ``Detection'' methods utilize RAM++~\cite{zhang2024recognize} and Grounding Dino~\cite{liu2023grounding} for object detection based on given labels.
 To ensure practical relevance, all evaluations were conducted on a single 24GB RTX 3090 GPU, comparing API-based services with memory-constrained ($\leq$24GB) SPHINX tiny models while accounting for API communication latency in GPT-4 implementations.
-The \ac{fps} and parameter sizes for each baseline are detailed in \cref{tab:method_comparison}, where $>$ indicates API usage, excluding these model parameters from statistics.
+The \ac{fps} and parameter sizes for each baseline are detailed in \cref{tab:method_comparison}, where $>$ indicates API usage, excluding these model parameters from statistics. {Notably, our model requires only 3.2 GB locally, far below SPHINX (10–11.5 GB), leaving ample headroom for concurrent robotic modules.}

 The experimental results revealed significant performance variations across pipeline architectures. \Ac{llm}-based label reasoning pipelines demonstrated notably poor performance (2.33\% recall, 3.44\% mAP), primarily due to semantic ambiguity in object labeling---exemplified by cases where distinct tools like hammers and chisels share generic labels, compromising reasoning accuracy.
 While image captioning integration showed improvements, limited caption semantic density continued to impede accurate object identification.